pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

       Search Form and Content Filter:

+        using a search input field:
-        display of of any of child element whose targeted search element's text-content field matches text submitted into search-tool's input field
+        on 'submit' display any html node child elements.. whose targeted property or attribute field matches... text submitted into search-tool's input field

+        'Live filtering':
+          so the same, also
-        'Live filtering' : filtering of search results as text is typed into search input
+            filtering as text is typed into search input

-# TO USE Pagination Plugin
+# To use the Pagination method

       STEP 1: add the following lines to YOURapp.js

           const $nodePaginate = $('.myElementClass');
-              // select element with elements to paginate
+              // select element with child elements to paginate

           const nodeSearch = "string of text"
               // must be a tag, id, or class
                 // that selects a unique html element containing textContent
-                   // that can be used to filter child elements of html element selected in $nodePaginate
+                   // that can be used to filter...
+                     // all child elements of parent html element...
+                        // selected in $nodePaginate

-          runSearchTool($nodePaginate, nodeSearch);
+          pagination($nodePaginate, nodeSearch);
               // implements and add the pagination to selected html node
+                // also calls runSearchTool
-                // implements the search content filtering using the element identified in nodeSearch
+                  // must pass the nodeSearch parameter

-      STEP 2: add the css script src tags to the html page or template as follows
+      STEP 2: add the css script src tags to the html page or template

           <link rel="stylesheet" href="css-dir/reset.css">
           <link rel="stylesheet" href="css-dir/design.css">

-      STEP 3: add the javascript src tags to the html page or template as follows
+      STEP 3: add the javascript src tags to the html page or template

-          * this plugin requires the latest jQuery
+          requires at least jQuery 3.3.1

-          <script src="js-dir-or-link-to-latest/jquery-latest-version.min.js"></script>
+          <script src="js-dir-or-link-to-latest/jquery-3.3.1.min.js"></script>

-          <script src="js-dir-to/search-plugin.js"></script>
+          <script src="js-dir-to/search.js"></script>

-          <script src="js-dir-to/paginatgion-plugin.js"></script>
+          <script src="js-dir-to/paginatgion.js"></script>

           <script src="js-dir-or-link-to/YOURapp.js"></script>

-# FUNCTION DETAIL pagination-plugin()
+# FUNCTION DETAIL pagination()

         This a simple function the calls 1 function: runSearchTool()

-         1st argument, REQUIRED: $nodePaginate
+         1st argument or paramter, REQUIRED: $nodePaginate
-            must be the HTML Collection node that is the direct parent of ... the content that needs the pagination and content filtering features
+            must be the HTML Collection node that is the direct parent of ... the child elements that need...
+                 the pagination and content filtering features

-         2nd argument, REQUIRED: nodeSearch
+         2nd argument or paramter, REQUIRED: nodeSearch
-            must be a unique element found once in each of $node's child elements, containing textContent
+            must be a unique element, classname, id ... found once in each of $node's child elements, containing textContent that can be matched via string compare

-        is called by runSearchTool, to reset view of $nodePaginate after being filtered

 # FUNCTION DETIAL runSearchTool():